mwganson/pdwrapper/README.md

 Default: false.
 If true the offset is done on a copy of the original source wire rather than on the original source wire (thus replacing it).
 True means basically keep also the original wire in addition to the offset wire.
 This is only applicable if an offset is done (offset != 0.0) and if WireNNN is true.<br/>
 <br/>
 #### WireNNN Offset Fill (boolean)
 Default: false.
-If true this is supposed to create a filled face between the original source wire and the new offset wire, but because of the way the PDWrapper is coded we are only dealing with wires, so it has really no effect from what have seen with my limited testing.
-If you want to create face use the FaceMaker property to create one.<br/>
+If true this creates a filled face between the original source wire and the new offset wire.
+In such cases, Offset Copy become superfluous and could result in an extra wire, causing subsequent operations to fail, so be wary of this possibility.
+Offset Copy and Fill should not be used together.
+Note: I'm not sure which facemaker the offset fill tool uses, probably FaceMakerBullseye, but all of them except FaceMakerSimple should work in this scenario.<br/>
 <br/>
 #### WireNNN Offset Intersection (boolean)
 I am including all the options described in the API even though some might not be applicable here.
 This one deals with how the wires in a compound are offset.
 If true all the wires are handled as a single entity, if false all are offset separately as individuals.
 This is how offsetting is implemented with the PDWrapper Wire Wrapper types, all wires are individually offset and treated as if they were the only wires in the object.<br/>